 We strongly discourage campers from packing priceless and sentimental artifacts to camp, especially irreplaceable artifacts that remind your camper of the loved-one that they lost.
-Instead, we would recommend your camper bring photocopies of special pictures to feel a connection with their loved one while away from home.
+If children would like to carry a photo with them, we would recommend they bring a photocopy (rather than an original photo) for comfort while away from home.
+We are unable to print photos from the camp facility.